Before one can characterize

 of ozone differently than lower concentrations of an exposure

-regime can be used in the development of exposure-response functions.
+regime could be used in the development of exposure-response

 Based on evidence